-Oils that meet the requirements for API SN with SN PLUS or API SN with SN PLUS and Resource Conserving at the limit shown in Annex G, Table G-4, and are properly licensed may display "SN PLUS" or "Resource Conserving SN PLUS" in the lower portion of the API Service Symbol in conjunction with API SN in the upper portion (see Figures 3 and 4).
+Oils that meet the requirements for API SN with SN PLUS or API SN with SN PLUS and "Resource Conserving" at the limit shown in Annex G, Table G-4, and are properly licensed may display "SN PLUS" or ""Resource Conserving SN PLUS" in the lower portion of the API Service Symbol in conjunction with API SN in the upper portion (see Figure 3 and Figure 4).

-Oils that satisfy SN PLUS can also effectively lubricate engines calling for API SN, API SN with Resource Conserving, or ILSAC GF-5.
-API SN with SN PLUS and API SN with SN PLUS and Resource Conserving are also backward compatible to API Service Categories before API SN.
+Oils that satisfy SN PLUS can effectively lubricate engines calling for API SN.
+Oils that satisfy SN PLUS and "Resource Conserving" can also effectively lubricate engines calling for API SN with "Resource Conserving" or ILSAC GF-5.
+API SN with SN PLUS and "Resource Conserving" and API SN with SN PLUS are also backward compatible to API Service Categories before API SN.